Droogans/mysql_tutorial/README.md

 There is an incredible website, developed by a rather...eccentric individual named [Harry Percival][HarryP] ([among others][Hansel]), which allows you to execute Python code in a browser.
 Certainly they will change names in the future, as this entire tutorial uses this 'Python' service to execute SQL statements in the built-in MySQL environment, along with Bash.
+Eventually, Python will become just another environment they offer in their service.
+And what a wonderful service it is.

-Note: MySQL is "the database", and Bash is "Linux".
-Although neither of these statements are correct...just go with it for now.
+Note: For the beginner, MySQL is "the database", and Bash is "Linux".
+Neither of these statements are correct...just go with it for now.

 To get setup, make sure you have an email account that you're comfortable using for an online service.
 Done?